kornysietsma/buildbot/README.md

 At the moment this is in active development, and running it probably requires hacking code. sorry.

+Also there's some horrible stuff in here.
+Avoid.
+Mostly just on github so I can share it with work pc.

 ## License

         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE